What To Do If Your Pet Is Missing

 4. If the missing pet is a cat, be sure to search thoroughly on your property, as well as your neighbors’ properties.
 Check under porches, in garages, and anywhere else that a cat might hide.
 Search multiple times a day and double check places where you’ve already looked.

-If you find a lost pet:
+If you FIND a pet: